-Did you know that women are much more likely to experience mental health conditions than men?
+Did you know that women suffer more mental health problems than men?
 This is true for the majority of disorders, including depression and anxiety.
 Unsurprisingly, women also seek professional support more than any other demographic.

 However, women still struggle to receive adequate care.
 They are exposed to more risk factors, such as poverty or abuse, yet also face more stigma than men.
 To make matters worse, mental healthcare wasn’t created with women in mind, which means that treatments are less effective than they should be.